itsmt09/Krazyknots/README.md

 # Krazyknots E-Commerce Website frontend

 This is an Responsive E-Commerce website built with HTML, CSS, and JavaScript.
-The website allows users browse products, add products to cart, and checkout.
+The website allows users to browse products, add products to cart, and checkout.

 ## Requirements